schaeferRCOHR/Meta_pesticides/README.md

   - Exposure_overview.csv: Table with larger spatial scale studies on comparisons of pesticide exposure predictions with measurements

-  - R Script.R: Code for the analysis
+  - Script.R: Code for the analysis